 To determine switch-on and switch-off pulse behavior, a two-level carrier-based PWM generator uses these methods to sample the triangle wave:

 Natural — The sampling and comparison occur at the intersection points of the modulation wave and the carrier wave.

 Asymmetric — Sampling occurs at the upper and lower boundaries of the carrier wave.
 The comparison occurs at the intersection that follows the sampling.

-Symmetric — Sampling occurs at only the upper or the lower boundaries of the carrier wave.
+Symmetric — Sampling occurs at only the upper boundary of the carrier wave.
 The comparison occurs at the intersection that follows the sampling.
-The figure show upper boundary sampling.

 The modulation index, which measures the ability of the power converter to output a given voltage, is defined as